Harbourside Waterfront Development

 • Improved Spirit Trail facilities

-Phase 2 of the development works includes 801 Harbourside Drive and associated infrastructure works including utilities, storm water management, sidewalks and various roadwork.
-This phase is anticipated to begin once Kings Mill Walk Park is complete.
+Phase 2 of the development will include off-site infrastructure works such as utilities, storm water management, sidewalks and various roadwork.

 Background Documents